 What is Big Data?

-Big data can be defined as a concept used to describe a large volume of data, which are both structured as well as unstructured, and that gets increased day by day by any system or business.
+Big data can be defined as a concept used to describe a large volume of data, which are both structured and unstructured, and that gets increased day by day by any system or business.
 However, it is not the quantity of data, which is essential.
 The important part is what any firm or organization can do with the data matters a lot.
 Analysis can be performed on big data for insight and predictions, which can lead to a better decision and reliable strategy in business moves.

 What Are the 3Vs of Big Data?